buoyantair/lit-todo-app/README.md

-# lit-todo-app
+# Simple Todo App with Authentication

-A simple graphql based todo app :3
+This is a simple todo app with authentication, you can create a user, login and then create todos for that specific user.